 My media bio is below.
 You can download images here!

 Gala Darling is an author, teacher, and speaker who has been teaching radical self love — a selection of powerful techniques and tools which help women transform their lives — for close to a decade.
-Her site, galadarling.com, helps over 1,000,000 women a month find their voice, live without fear, and fall in love with life.
+Her site, galadarling.com, helps a million women a month find their voice, live without fear, and fall in love with life.

 Born in New Zealand, she moved to NYC with one suitcase when she was 24 years old, and used radical self love to heal from an eating disorder and depression.